8 Most Destructive Floods in the Denver Region’s History

 This flood set records in both El Dorado Springs and Morrison.
 Over four inches of rain fell in El Dorado Springs.
 The US Army Corps of Engineers noted in August 1969:

-Several buildings in Eldorado Springs were destroyed as a result of the flood eroding away their foundations.
-Numerous bridges were destroyed and the valley from Eldorado Springs to Boulder Creek and down Boulder Creek to the St. Vrain Creek was in shambles.
+Several buildings in Eldorado Springs were destroyed as a result of the flood eroding their foundations.
+Numerous bridges were destroyed and the valley from Eldorado Springs to Boulder Creek and down Boulder Creek to St. Vrain Creek was in shambles.
 This flood is the highest recorded flood on South Boulder Creek.

 Back to Blog